 Available only to teaching certificate candidates, this course is designed to develop the communication skills necessary for effective teaching.
 Specific units include general theories of communication, nonverbal communication in the classroom, interpersonal communication between teachers and students, lecturing and public speaking techniques applicable to educational environments, and facilitating group communication for instructional purposes.
 Course requirements usually include a midterm, a final project/examination, a short paper, and three or four presentations utilizing different teaching techniques.
 Approximately equal emphasis is placed on oral performance and knowledge of theoretical material.

 103(Communication 201).
 Media of Mass Communication.
 I and II.
 (4).
 (SS).

-This course is a survey of the structure and working process of the broadcasting, newspaper, magazine, and film industries and includes an analysis of the effects of these media on contemporary society with special emphasis given to political and economic behavior, social change, and popular culture.
+This course is both a survey of the structure and working process of the broadcasting, newspaper, magazine, book publishing, film and recording industries and an analysis of the effects of these media on contemporary society, especially political and economic behavior, social change, and popular culture.
 Communication 103 serves as an introduction to advanced-level departmental courses in the various media.
 One discussion section per week.
 There are two one-hour examinations and a final examination.
-A short critical paper/project may also be required.
-(Martin, Marzolf, Watkins)
+Several short critical papers are also required.
+(Martin)

 210(Speech 210).
 Persuasive Communication.
 (3).
 (HU).